-For AC'97 Front Panel Audio:
+For AC'97 Front Panel Audio

-Pin No. Definition 1 MIC Pin No. Definition
+Pin No. Definition

+1 MIC

+2 GND

+3 MIC Power

+4 NC

+5 Line Out (R)

 6 NC

-2 GND 7 NC
+7 NC

-3 MIC Power 4 NC 5 Line Out (R) 8 No Pin
+8 No Pin

 9 Line Out (L)

 10 NC

-- Audio signals will be present on both of the front and back panel audio connections simultaneously. - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
+- The front panel audio header supports HD audio by default. - Audio signals will be present on both of the front and back panel audio connections simultaneously. - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
 For information about connecting the front panel audio module that has different wire assignments, please contact the chassis manufacturer.